tayvano/lazarus-bluenoroff-research/hacks-and-thefts/CoinTiger.md

 were sent to intermediary address 0x1016b7835d409692e02ed2035e053fbfb4602982-DefendantProperty5

-and then deposited into [Huobi-Exchange6](Huobi).
+and then deposited into Exchange 6 (Huobi).

 They were then traded for USDT

-and sent to TargetActor1’s account at HitBTC received Deposit4 from [Huobi-Exchange6](Huobi) in the form of USDT (“DefendantProperty4”).
+and sent to TargetActor1’s account at HitBTC received Deposit4 from Exchange 6 (Huobi) in the form of USDT (“DefendantProperty4”).

 This transaction was again consistent with TargetActor1 converting the cryptocurrency based on the timing and his modus operandi.